raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 track the group state (including group membership), it is guaranteed to have the same view of that state as the group members.

-Finally, the MIMI DS protocol also makes use of the authenticated channel provided by MLS to verify the authenticity of relevant extension data such as the FanoutAuth tokens used for queue authorization.

-## Queue Authorization

-When a client from a guest DS joins a group, it provides the hub with a FanoutAuth token.
-The hub can then use that token to prove to the guest DS that it is authorized to deliver messages to the queue of that client.

 # Framing and processing overview

 ## Client to server requests